 This Hill is most definitely alive with the sound of music.
 The Music Department provides many opportunities for both majors and non-majors to develop their talents.
-Recitals and concerts are performed each semester by such groups as the College Choir, Gospel Choir, Concert Band, Jazz Ensemble and various others, including the only electric bass ensemble south of New York City.
+Recitals and concerts are performed each semester by such groups as the College Choir, Gospel Choir, Concert Band, Jazz Ensemble and various others.
 Lessons are available to all students, regardless of major, and include voice, piano, organ, guitar, brass, and strings, as well as both single and double reeds.
 The music program offers courses in music theory and composition, arranging and orchestration, music history, world musics, and popular musics.
 A wide variety of concerts and recitals are offered on campus each semester.